Adaptation

 In biology, adaptation has three related meanings.
 Firstly, it is the dynamic evolutionary process of natural selection that fits organisms to their environment, enhancing their evolutionary fitness.
 Secondly, it is a state reached by the population during that process.
 Thirdly, it is a phenotypic trait or adaptive trait, with a functional role in each individual organism, that is maintained and has evolved through natural selection.

 Historically, adaptation has been described from the time of the ancient Greek philosophers such as Empedocles and Aristotle.
-In 18th and 19th century natural theology, adaptation was taken as evidence for the existence of a deity.
-Charles Darwin proposed instead that it was explained by natural selection.
+In 18th and 19th-century natural theology, adaptation was taken as evidence for the existence of a deity.
+Charles Darwin and Alfred Russel Wallace proposed instead that it was explained by natural selection.

-Adaptation is related to biological fitness, which governs the rate of evolution as measured by change in allele frequencies.
+Adaptation is related to biological fitness, which governs the rate of evolution as measured by changes in allele frequencies.
 Often, two or more species co-adapt and co-evolve as they develop adaptations that interlock with those of the other species, such as with flowering plants and pollinating insects.
-In mimicry, species evolve to resemble other species; in Müllerian mimicry this is a mutually beneficial co-evolution as each of a group of strongly defended species (such as wasps able to sting) come to advertise their defenses in the same way.
+In mimicry, species evolve to resemble other species; in mimicry this is a mutually beneficial co-evolution as each of a group of strongly defended species (such as wasps able to sting) come to advertise their defences in the same way.
 Features evolved for one purpose may be co-opted for a different one, as when the insulating feathers of dinosaurs were co-opted for bird flight.

 Adaptation is a major topic in the philosophy of biology, as it concerns function and purpose (teleology).
-Some biologists try to avoid terms which imply purpose in adaptation, not least because it suggests a deity's intentions, but others note that adaptation is necessarily purposeful.
+Some biologists try to avoid terms which imply purpose in adaptation, not least because they suggest a deity's intentions, but others note that adaptation is necessarily purposeful.